Skip to Main Content

 • Reading brief documents to assist in identifying resources during the reference interview

-• Assisting with photocopying, in accordance wi th copyright law
+• Assisting with photocopying, in accordance with copyright law

 Legal Reference Services